-If you are facing misdemeanor or felony firearm charges, an experienced lawyer from Nguyen Roche Sutton can help protect your freedoms.
+If you are facing misdemeanor or felony firearm charges, an experienced lawyer from Nguyen Roche can help protect your freedoms.

 Our criminal defense attorneys have helped many clients and their families through similar cases and look forward to standing up for your rights.